Banh Appetit! 8 Foodie Experiences to Try in Vietnam

 Written by Dana Cape

 Dana likes her whisky neat, her beaches Pacific and her modifiers kept to a minimum.
-Unable to resist tasting a local drink specialty or food trend, find her paving her way on foot, from New York City's streets to the forests of Japan.
+Unable to resist a local drink specialty or food trend, find her tasting her way and travelling on foot, anywhere from New York City's streets to the forests of Japan.

 Read more articles by Dana »